 Ice skating in La Patinoire de Mériadeck

 For even colder days, you can get into the winter spirit with ice skating.
 La Patinoire de Mériadeck is a sports complex in Bordeaux center that hosts hockey games as well as many different concerts.
 However, several days a week the place is open to the public and you can come with your family and enjoy ice skating in this huge arena.
-The Patinoire is open on Wednesdays afternoon, Thursday and Friday evening and from the morning on Saturday and Sunday (with a lunch break).
-During the school break it’s open every day between 14:30 and 17:00.
-The prices range between € 5.30 to € 7,90 (depending on your age and if you need skates or not) and is free for kids under 5.
+The Patinoire is open on Wednesday afternoon, Thursday, and Friday evening and from the morning on Saturday and Sunday (with a lunch break).
+The prices range between € 5.70 to € 8,30 (depending on your age and if you need skates or not) and free for kids under 5.

-As the Patinoire hosts many different events during the year, it’s opening hours might change from time to time, so before heading there with your kids, check out the schedule.
-You have three more months to enjoy it this year as the Patinoire de Mériadeck is annually closed between mid-May and the beginning of September.
+As the Patinoire hosts many different events during the year, its opening hours might change from time to time, so before heading there with your kids, check out the schedule.

 Address: 95 cours du Maréchal Juin 33000 Bordeaux